top of page

 CMH_6673.JPG

 The long process of threading the beads begins.
-Dashes and dots are both the same colour with spaces between words, letters and parts of letters using a contrasting colour.
+Dashes and dots are one colour with spaces between words, letters and parts of letters in a contrasting colour.
+The entire text is strung on one continuous thread.

 IMG_8011.jpeg